odoo/documentation/content/applications/sales/point_of_sale/restaurant/tips.rst

 Add tips
 ========

-To add tips to an order, :doc:`access the payment screen <../overview/getting_started>` and click :guilabel:`♥ Tip`.
+To add tips to an order, :ref:`access the payment screen <pos/sell>` and click :guilabel:`♥ Tip`.
 Then, enter the tipping amount, click :guilabel:`Confirm` to validate, and process the payment.

 .. image:: tips/add-tip.png
-   :align: center
    :alt: tip popup window

 Alternatively, you can select the :ref:`tip product <tip-product>` on the POS interface to add it to